davidlarrimore/openwebui-chat-analyzer/readme.md

 make up            # or: docker compose up -d
 ```

-The Streamlit UI listens on `http://localhost:8501` and the FastAPI backend on `http://localhost:8502`.
+The Streamlit UI listens on `http://localhost:8501`, the FastAPI backend on `http://localhost:8502`, and the experimental Next.js frontend on `http://localhost:8503`.
 Use `make down` to stop, `make logs` to tail the container, and `make help` for the complete command catalog.
 The compose stack now bind-mounts the `frontend/` directory, so Streamlit changes land immediately without rebuilding.

 ### Handy Make Commands

 - `make help` – List every available helper target with a short description.
-- `make up` / `make down` – Start or stop both backend and frontend services.
+- `make up` / `make down` – Start or stop all services (backend, Streamlit frontend, and the Next.js preview).
 - `make up-frontend` / `make up-backend` – Launch a single service.
 - `make build` / `make rebuild` – Build images (all) or rebuild and restart.
 - `make destroy` – Remove all services, volumes, and orphan containers.